Some Tel Aviv History

 You can relax, there is no such thing.
 No marking V here.
-Just relax and go to the beach or have a night out and sleep until late.

 Tel Aviv is a young city, most of the historical places are not interesting for tourists, although I will mention some of them later.
 No special buildings or squares to visit.
 You don’t visit sites here, you experience the city, Mainly by visiting the beach, walking around, eating yummy stuff and going out.